jabbercat/jabbercat/docs/testing/index.rst

 not use this for anything important (yet).
 Some things aren’t entirely sorted out yet.

-Also, the command line you’ll be running next will produce a whole bunch of output.
+Also, JabberCat will produce a whole bunch of output.
 This is necessary to debug any issues you find during testing.
 However, it may also include your password in readable form, especially during the initial startup of an account, but also in general (when a reconnect is made for whatever reason).

 .. note::